Friday, May 25, 2018 – Sunday, May 27, 2018

 List Art Center Auditorium, 64 College Street, Room 120

 This ceremony kicks off the weekend by honoring our graduates with their master’s hood.
-Dean Karen Sibley will lead the event to honor each graduate of these three classes.
+Dean Karen Sibley will lead the event, honoring each graduate of the four classes.
+Due to limited seating, each student will be allotted 2 guest tickets to this event.

 7:00 pm – 9:00 pm